-- Stakeholders active in the employment property market have identified a shortfall in small to medium sized industrial units.
+- 8.10 There is currently a shortage of small to medium size (5,000 50,000 sq.ft.) good quality, modern available, industrial units in Mansfield district.
+Industrial space vacancy levels are estimated to be below 3% and there are limited signs of speculative development in the industrial sector starting to take place. - Stakeholders active in the employment property market have identified a shortfall in small to medium sized industrial units.
 They also identify the need to look to secure delivery of employment delivery alongside strategic housing delivery, and to safeguard against employment allocations being converted to residential use.
-They do not consider there is much demand for office premises and provide useful intelligence in understanding the local market. - Mansfield district is a net exporter of jobs, largely to neighbouring Ashfield, Newark and Sherwood and to Nottingham.
+They do not consider there is much demand for office premises and provide useful intelligence in understanding the local market. - Mansfield district is a net exporter of jobs, largely to neighbouring districts Ashfield, Newark and Sherwood and to Nottingham.
 Creating more jobs in Mansfield district could help it to be more self-contained. - Mansfield district maintains high levels of employment, particularly by supporting a wide range of manufacturing and wholesale businesses, which rely on a competitively priced labour supply and low cost employment premises.
 Up skilling the labour force and enabling local companies to improve the value added and move towards more advanced manufacturing process could help the district to move towards increased GVA and higher workforce wage levels. - The district has an ageing population demographic and the local plan will look to measures that help to attract young people to return and stay in the district to support the long-term sustainability of the economy.